 This bountiful supply of humor is one of Phantom Rider’s biggest points of appeal; its action scenes, though numerous, are far less interesting.
 As in almost all of Universal’s pre-1936 serials, lethal violence is noticeably downplayed; the villains only kill two people in the entire serial (one of them off-stage and both early in the proceedings), while the hero never actually takes a life.
 This latter fact makes the heavies’ terror of the Phantom Rider seem rather strange at times; although he never does anything scarier than fire a few shots at them, the outlaws tend to flee whenever he shows up.
 His white bandana, white hat, white horse, and long white “duster” do give him an imposing look, but it’s hard to believe that the look alone is enough to cow badmen.

 That said, our hero still participates in plenty of action–both masked and unmasked–although most of it is of the horseback-chase variety.
-Ray Taylor films these chases against the same attractively hilly grasslands seen in Buck Jones’ other Universal serials; among the highlights are the lengthy cross-country chase in Chapter Eight (which makes particularly good use of the scenery), the rescue of the stagecoach later in the same chapter, and the buckboard-chase sequence in Chapter Four (with the hero pursuing heavies who are pursuing the heroine).
+Ray Taylor films these chases against the same attractively hilly Universal ranch grasslands seen in Buck Jones’ other Universal serials; among the highlights are the lengthy cross-country chase in Chapter Eight (which makes particularly good use of the scenery), the rescue of the stagecoach later in the same chapter, and the buckboard-chase sequence in Chapter Three (with the hero pursuing heavies who are pursuing the heroine).
 The runaway explosives-wagon scene in Chapter One is good too, as is the cattle stampede through town in Chapter Two; although the latter sequence is augmented by obvious stock footage, it also contains some very impressive brand-new shots of the steers crashing into the jailhouse where the hero is imprisoned.

 Jones’ usual stunt double Cliff Lyons handles the more dangerous riding scenes and the serial’s periodic exchanges of punches–although the only protracted brawls in the serial are Jones’ fight with henchman Charles King in Chapter Twelve and sidekick George Cooper’s combat with treacherous cowpoke Hal Taliaferro in Chapter Nine.
-Many shots are traded in the innumerable horseback chases, there are few dismounted gun battles, the big exception being the Chapter Fourteen barn shootout, which is energetically staged despite its bloodlessness.
+Though many shots are traded in the innumerable horseback chases, there are few dismounted gun battles, the big exception being the Chapter Fourteen barn shootout, which is energetically staged despite its bloodlessness.
 The same cannot be said for the serial’s rather disappointing climactic confrontation–which, though dramatic enough, is almost completely action-free.

 The serial’s chapter endings are strong for the most part–the aforementioned powder-wagon runaway and the cattle stampede being two of them.
-The hero’s Chapter Eleven plunge down a mine shaft is good too, as is the spectacular Chapter Four cliffhanger that has hero, heroine, their buckboard, and its team of horses plummeting off a cliff into a lake.
+The hero’s Chapter Eleven plunge down a mine shaft is good too, as is the spectacular Chapter Three cliffhanger that has hero, heroine, their buckboard, and its team of horses plummeting off a cliff into a lake.
 Mixed in with these excellent endings, however, are others so low-key that they hardly qualify as cliffhangers–like the heavies’ stick-up of the hero that ends Chapter Seven or the hero’s mobbing by a band of Indians at the close of Chapter Nine.

 Phantom Rider’s cast is excellent, with all the leading players getting as much mileage as possible out of their lines; this is especially true of star Buck Jones, who’s in top form throughout.
 Although suitably grim and tough in scenes like his barroom confrontation with henchman James Mason in Chapter Two, he never goes long without adding a humorous touch to his performance.
 His awestruck and befuddled look after escaping the powder-wagon explosion (“Where were you when the cyclone hit?”), is priceless; the same can be said of his panicked embarrassment when he has to tend to the heroine’s injured leg (“If it was a horse I’d know what to do”) and his wryly sarcastic manner when dealing with the idiotic Sheriff (Sheriff: “Where’s your horse?”
 Buck: “Let me see, where is my horse; you didn’t see him when you came in, did ya?”).
 Although his lines are well-written, it’s Jones’ delivery that really puts them across; it’s hard to imagine any other serial star handling both comedy and action as sure-footedly as he does.